vishal24241/Accuknox-ai-ml-assignment/README.md

 This repository contains my submission for the Trainee AI/ML position at AccuKnox.
 The assignment focuses on Python programming, database handling, data processing, and my understanding of AI/ML concepts.
-All solutions are implemented as part of my learning process and reflect my current skill level.
+All solutions were implemented by me while learning Python, databases, and basic data analysis concepts, and reflect my current understanding.

 Repository Structure
 accuknox-ai-ml-assignment/